tetrasurfaces/kappasha/README.md

 Contributing
 Fork, enhance kappa navigation, arbitrage, or k.k kinematics.
 Submit pull requests.
 Share back under AGPL.
 Contact
-Issues on GitHub or email todd@tetraservices.com.au (Tetra Services).
+Issues on GitHub or email SENDTOTODDHUTCHINSON@GMAIL.COM (Tetrasurfaces).
 No DMs.
-Manuscript Constant
+## Manuscript Constant
 0.19462501 - The seed of all curves.
 Push once to bloom.